supabase-community/supabase-mcp/docs/production.md

 ### Revert a migration

 If you have discovered any issues during testing and want to revert a migration, simply ask the LLM to reset the last `n` migrations or by specifying a specific version number, like `20250401000000`.
+You can find the version numbers used for previous migrations by asking the LLM to list migrations (`list_migrations` tool).
 You will be prompted to invoke the `reset_branch` tool to revert the development branch back to the specified migration version.

-The reset process may up to a few minutes to complete depending on the size of your migrations.
+The reset process may take up to a few minutes to complete depending on the size of your migrations.
 Once it's ready, the branch status will be updated to `FUNCTIONS_DEPLOYED` so that the LLM is aware.
 All untracked data and schema changes will be cleared by the reset.

 If you want to rollback a migration that has already been applied on the production branch, do not use the `reset_branch` tool.
 Instead, ask the LLM to create a new migration that reverts changes made in a prior migration.
 This ensures that your migrations on production branch are always rolling forward without causing compatibility issues with your development branch.